lechnerc77/azd-compatibility-azure-function/README.md

 `run` is required and defined on top level.
 The OS dependencies are part of the hook definition, so even when specifying the OS the validation fails due to a missing top-level `run` key.

-In contrast to `preinit`, the OS dependency *per se* is part of the schema, so let us check if the `azd` CLI can deal with the inconsistent `azure-yaml` file by executing it.
-It can, so the issue is just the JSON schema that needs to be corrected.
+In contrast to `preinit`, the OS dependency *per se* is part of the schema, so let us check if the `azd` CLI can deal with the inconsistent `azure.yaml` file by executing it.

+The result is: It can, so the issue is just the JSON schema that needs to be corrected.

 That's good as this way all developers feel included when using `azd` no matter what OS they are running on.
-This is *highly appreciated* as I often struggle with not having a Mac.
+This is *highly appreciated* as I often struggle with not having a Mac and at tooling often treats them as first class citizen.

 ### How do I get the variables after provisioning

 Okay so as we now know the mechanics of the hooks, I have one more question.
 If I want to do some additional actions after provisioning the infrastructure, how can I get to the relevant information, like the URL of an endpoint when the `azd` flow is running?

-Are they available as environment variables during the execution of `azd`?
-Let us find it out by adding a Powershell script that is executed in the `postprovison` hook:
+Is this information available as environment variables during the execution of `azd`?
+Let us find it out by adding a PowerShell script that is executed in the `postprovison` hook:

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json